This page refers to the

 sql_table_nameparameter that is part of a view.

-sql_table_namecan also be used as part of a join, described on this documentation page.
+sql_table_namecan also be used as part of a join, described on the sql_table_name (for Joins) documentation page.

-sql_table_namecan also be used as part of an Explore, described on this documentation page.
+sql_table_namecan also be used as part of an Explore, described on the sql_table_name (for Explores) documentation page.

 sql_table_name: table_name ;;